 But if you have an extra, you should try this for an adrenaline-pumping experience.

 Another popular activity here is banana boating.
 You just have to pay Php 1500 per ride and that is good for 7 persons.
 Wouldn’t it be fun riding on it with your family or friends?
 Just make sure you don’t fall off.

 Want to test your limits?
 Try rappelling on selected cliffs at Hundred Islands National Park.
 But don’t worry.
 You’ll be safe as long as you follow the protocols.
 The fee for this is Php 50 per person.

 Sounds new?
 Although it’s a bit costly, you’ll surely love the adventure and the thrill that come with it.
 For a solo ride, the fee is Php 2000 while the fee for two persons is Php 3000.

 Rent for fishing rods and bait is Php 150 for a day tour and Php 250 for an overnight tour.
 Wouldn’t it be another unique experience if you fish for your lunch/meal?

 13. Jet Ski

 It’s also a costly activity, but if you have an extra, why not?
 Enjoy riding on a jet ski as you explore the wonders of the Hundred Islands National Park.
 For every 15 minutes, the rate is Php 1000 and Php 2000 for every 30 minutes.

 14. Wall Climbing

-There’s not much tall trees to climb in Hundred Islands National Park.
+There are not many tall trees to climb in Hundred Islands National Park.
 But it does have multiple cliffs or rock formations, which are ideal for that.
-Fee is Php 50 per person.
+The fee is Php 50 per person.
 Surely, you’ll feel like a victor assaulting a challenging cliff.